bbauska/W3Cx-5of5/README.md

 -   Test collisions: the player collided with an enemy, remove one life

--   Test game states: if there are no more lives, then go to the \"game over\" state and display a \"game over\" menu.
+-   Test game states: if there are no more lives, then go to the &quot;game over&quot; state and display a &quot;game over&quot; menu.

 -   Etc.